heatherlogan/Course-Recommender/instructions.md

 It will produce 'average.txt' file.

-To run the scraper for the feedback PDF file, as well as to get the
+To run the scraper for the feedback PDF file, as well as to evaluate it for polarity and subjectivity, run:
+> python pdf-downloader.py
+> python TextBlob_analysis.py